 When you have any kind of pain in your wrists, you should visit a health professional immediately.
 A combination of chiropractic treatment and That’s why resting your wrist is key to healing.
 Obviously, it’s not always possible to eliminate everything that’s contributing to your carpal tunnel, but there are a few choices you can make:

 The earlier you receive treatment, the higher the chances for success.
 Even with self-help measures, you can’t always prevent carpal tunnel when you are frequently typing, using a mouse and other everyday tasks.
 Your best bet is to regularly visit a chiropractor to help circumvent the issues.
-Our chiropractors at Integrated Health Solutions have plenty of experience treating carpal tunnel.
+Our chiropractors and advanced medical team at Integrated Health Solutions have plenty of experience treating carpal tunnel.
 If you need further guidance, simply give us a call and we’ll set up an appointment!

 Please fill out all fields marked with * and submit the